sahilsk/sahilsk.github.io/_posts/articles/2014-09-27-rubyonrails-app-on-docker-part-ii-containerize-app.md

 docker run -it --rm  myDockerfiles/baseRubyImg /bin/bash -c 'ruby -v'
 {% endhighlight %}

-Here goes our main app Dockerfile that we will use
+Here comes our main app Dockerfile that we will use

 **myDockerfiles/main**